wp-plugins/role-scoper/readme.txt

 == Changelog ==

-= 1.3.9-dev =
+= 1.3.9 - 24 Nov 2010 =
 * BugFix : Non-administrators could delete users with a higher role level
 * BugFix : When viewing a page, hidden categories are listed
 * BugFix : Site-wide edit_theme_options capability was not honored for Nav Menu management by non-Administrators
 * Feature: Support menu-specific restrictions for Nav Menus
 * Feature: Constant definition 'SCOPER_NO_COMMENT_FILTERING' honored in backend for users lacking site-wide moderate_comments capability
 * BugFix : Scheduled posts included in front-end listing for logged Administrators, Editors
-* BugFix : Add New was displayed on Edit Posts form even for users lacking a qualifying WP / General role
+* BugFix : "Add New" button was displayed on Edit Posts form even for users lacking a qualifying WP / General role
+* BugFix : Category Restrictions were not applied to a post if it also had a tag in a non-hierarchical (tag-type) taxonomy

 = 1.3.8 - 19 Nov 2010 =